Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/classic_extended_auto_registering.md

     services.AddPolicyRegistry(registry);

     // Apizr registration
-    services.AddApizrFor(options => options.WithAkavacheCacheHandler(), typeof(AnyClassFromServicesAssembly));
+    services.AddApizrFor(options => options.WithAkavacheCacheHandler(), ASSEMBLIES_CONTAINING_INTERFACES);
 }
 ```

+Apizr will scan assemblies to auto register managers for decorated api interfaces.

-We provided a policy registry and a cache handler here as we asked for it with cache and policy attributes while designing the api interface.
+We registered a policy registry and provided a cache handler here as we asked for it with cache and policy attributes while designing the api interface.

-### Next steps
+## Next steps

 - [Using the manager](classic_using.md)